 Notes

-- Storage: keep them in the fridge in a covered container for up to a week.
+- Storage: keep them in the fridge in an airtight container for up to a week.
 Can also be stored in the freezer for up to 3 months.
 Eat them cold or let them rest at room temperature for 10-15 minutes for a softer bite.

 - Be sure to use mini chocolate chips.
 If you only have larger, then consider roughly chopping them first.
 The balls are small and the mini kind simply works better.